DominikSerafin/eslint-starter/README.md

 Inspired by the original [ESLint Reset gist](https://gist.github.com/cletusw/e01a85e399ab563b1236) by [cletusw](https://gist.github.com/cletusw).
 Unfortunately at the time of writing it wasn't updated with all the new, deprecated & removed rules.
 This repo was created with intent to fix that.

 # Contributing

 Contributions are encouraged.
-The only rule is to keep order of rules as they're authored in [official docs](http://eslint.org/docs/rules/).

-# To Do (Pull Requests Welcome)
+## To Do

 * Update extractor.js to generate whole config instead only specific sections.

 # Useful related resources